mridul037/mridul037/README.md

 **Quote of the hour:**

-I am never satisfied until I have said as much as possible in a few words, and writing briefly takes far more time than writing at length.
+Very good professional programmers are ten times as productive as poor ones, at same training and two-year experience level.

-~ Carl Friedrich Gauss
+~ Fred Brooks
 <pre>

 </pre>